COMPUTE-LU/PLGroup_AI4MedLife-journalclub/README.md

 zoom links will be sent out together with the paper to people who have joined this peer-learning group.

 ## Joining the peer-learning group
-It is possible to join the peer-learning group anytime.
-Register through the following google form: https://forms.gle/Qw6eatsF1YG2BoC36
+It is possible to join the peer-learning group anytime through the following google form: https://forms.gle/Qw6eatsF1YG2BoC36

 You can also register by emailing your full name, positiion and affiliation to the group organizers Rafsan Ahmed (rafsan.ahmed [at] med.lu.se) and Salma Kazemi Rashed (salma.kazemi_rashed [at] med.lu.se).

 #### For Lund University PhD students, Postdocs or employees: